dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 [Play!](https://join.rune.ai/game/HfUtYbv3-hwE) | [Kick Off](https://www.youtube.com/watch?v=GGIl9zjuZ-w) | [Time Lapse](https://www.youtube.com/watch?v=eZtJVbPrGr4) | [Post-Mortem](https://www.youtube.com/watch?v=H9ourtJtU4UQ)

 Probably the player favorite so far is GIF vs AI - a twist on the popular Death by AI game.
 The AI generates a life threatening scenario and a GIF is chosen to represent it.
 Players then have to respond with how they'll attempt to survive by selecting a GIF.
 Finally the AI evaluates the scenario and the provided survival GIF to determine if the player survives and selects a GIF to represent the outcome.
-Adding in the GIFs makes the game quicker to play and the AI interpretation of the GIF can lead to un-intended and funny outcomes.
+Adding in the GIFs makes the game faster to play and the AI interpretation of the GIF can lead to un-intended and funny outcomes.

 #### What did we learn?

 * The Tenor generated GIF descriptions that are provided as meta-data are often of just the first frame and don't include details of what happens in the animation.
 Though not accurate, in our case this leads to fun mistakes!
-* The AI seems capable of providing "good" search terms based on longer textual descriptions.
+* The AI appears capable of generating "good" search terms based on longer textual descriptions.
 While AI summarization is expected to be good I hadn't expected it to be able to extract the relevant terms from the text to get a reasonably accurate GIF result from a search.

 ### Day 6 - AI Art Judge
 <img align="right" width="150" src="/img/blog/callouts/ai-art-judge.png"></img>

 [Play!](https://join.rune.ai/game/ndNWZDVQ-iQE) | [Kick Off](https://www.youtube.com/watch?v=8CA15ifaukw) | [Time Lapse](https://www.youtube.com/watch?v=-bo8DCdm0QA) | [Post-Mortem](https://www.youtube.com/watch?v=7u4s8Ud87eQ)

 One of the great things about the AI in the Rune SDK is that it exposes image analysis as part of the same single API.
 AI Art Judge uses this to become an art critic.
 Players suggest a 'thing' to be drawn.
 They're then given a fixed time to draw a picture of the randomly picked item.
-Once everyone is done, the AI evaluates the drawings based on the original input and provides a very artsy and funny critique.
+Once everyone is done, the AI evaluates the drawings based on the original input and provides an overly artsy and funny critique.
 It turns out AI is an expert in being pompous.

 #### What did we learn?